This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 $ cdsrc

-Next, create a package.json file with the contents shown in Example 152:
+Next, create a package.json file with the contents shown in Example 155.

-The preceding commands install the following dependencies:
+These commands install the following dependencies:

-function and the second npm install command installs it with the --global flag so it’s available as a CLI tool in
+This is the Knex.js library.
+The first npm install command installs it so it’s available to your Lambda function, and the second npm install command installs it with the --global flag so it’s available as a CLI tool in your terminal.

-pg: This is the node-postgres library that Knex.js will use to talk to PostgreSQL.
+This is the node-postgres library that Knex.js will use to talk to PostgreSQL.

 You’re now ready to configure how Knex.js will connect to PostgreSQL.
-When you use Knex.js to apply schema migrations
+Knex.js will talk to PostgreSQL over the network,

-encrypts connections using TLS (which you learned about in Part 8).
-To validate the
+and to protect this communication, PostgresSQL encrypts connections by using TLS (which you learned about in

-database’s TLS certificate, you need to do the following two steps:
+Part 8).
+To validate the database’s TLS certificate, you need to do the following two steps:

-Download the certificates for the CA that signed PostgreSQL’s TLS certificate
+Download the certificates for the CA that signed PostgreSQL’s TLS certificate:

 Since you’re using RDS to run PostgreSQL, AWS is the CA. Download its certificate for the us-east-2 region from

 in PEM format.
-Save it under the file name rds-us-east-2-ca-cert.pem in the src folder.
+Save it under the filename rds-us-east-2-ca-cert.pem in the src folder.

-Configure your app to trust the CA certificate
+Configure your app to trust the CA certificate:

 Configure Knex.js to use the CA certificate by creating a file called knexfile.js, with the contents shown in

-Example 153.
+Example 156.

 Use the PostgreSQL library (node-postgres) to talk to the database.